-- ➤ On June 24, 2014, the Superior Court of Québec issued a judgment approving a settlement between the parties in connection with the motion brought by the Centre québécois du droit à l'environnement (CQDE).
+On June 26, 2014, the Superior Court of Québec issued a judgment approving a settlement between the parties in connection with the motion brought by the Centre québécois du droit à l'environnement ("CQDE").
 The judgment pertained to the issue of the stratigraphic surveys to be carried out on Anticosti Island this summer and allows Anticosti Hydrocarbons L.P. to continue drilling as planned.
-The CQDE dropped its motion for an interlocutory injunction and confirmed that a settlement had been reached, given that: - The July 4, 2014 ministerial order from the Ministère de l'Énergie et des Ressources naturelles provides an appropriate framework to govern stratigraphic surveys on Anticosti Island; - ✓ Pétrolia will comply with said order; - Pétrolia acknowledges that a certificate of authorization from the Ministère du Développement durable, de l'Environnement et de la Lutte contre les changements climatiques is required for oil drilling work.
+Since the July 4, 2014 ministerial order from the Ministère de l'Énergie et des Ressources naturelles, made public on July 11, 2014, provides an appropriate framework for stratigraphic surveys on Anticosti Island, the CQDE has discontinued its motion for an interlocutory injunction and confirmed that a settlement had been reached.
 The settlement with the CQDE only pertains to the stratigraphic surveys on Anticosti Island (June 30, 2014 press release).

-7.3 Bourque project
+7.3 Bourque Project

-- > The Bourque project is located in a non-urbanized area, about 30 km from the town of Murdochville. - When the Bourque 1 and Bourque 2 wells were drilled in 2012, samples of wet natural gas (containing up to 20% natural gas liquids and condensates) were taken from the Forillon Formation.
+- > The Bourque project is located in a non-urbanized area, about 30 km east of the town of Murdochville. - When the Bourque 1 and Bourque 2 wells were drilled in 2012, samples of wet natural gas (containing up to 20% natural gas liquids and condensates) were taken from the Forillon Formation.
 The presence of gas liquids and condensates adds significant commercial value to the Bourque discovery.
 The discovery of this type of deposit adds value to Pétrolia's licences in the Gaspé peninsula where similar geological conditions exist and are conducive to new discoveries. - The drilling of Bourque 1 and 2 wells and the 3D seismic interpretation revealed four geological prospects in the Forillon Formation for which Sproule Associates Limited provided an estimate of the resources initially in place.
-Based on information available on March 31, 2013, Sproule estimated the undiscovered gas volume initially in place at over 1 Tcf (one trillion cubic feet; one thousand billion).
+Based on information available on March 31, 2013, Sproule estimated the undiscovered gas volume initially in place at over 1 Tcf (one trillion or one thousand billion cubic feet). - Pétrolia developed a work program to confirm a portion of the resources in place and determine the potentially recoverable volumes